dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     to all other libraries, regardless of the versions of those libraries.
     "Ignorance of the law is no defense."*

+    **TODO:** Decide if we want to carve out an exception to this rule for the SDK core libraries.

 *   A class declaration in a library whose language version is `< n` can be used as a mixin as long as the class meets the mixin restrictions.
 This is is true even if the library where the class is being used as a mixin is `>=